afbrown1216/portfolioAB/README.md

 * Once downloaded open in code editor.
 Make sure you are using a branch and not the master when making changes.

 ## Usage
-The use of this page is to showcase tools Ashley Brown has learned as a webdeveloper.
+The use of this website is to showcase skills to employers.
+You can put your own information on here for a ready built portfolio webpage.

 ## License